facebook/react/docs/docs/optimizing-performance.md

 ### Rollup

-For the most efficient Browserify production build, install a few plugins:
+For the most efficient Rollup production build, install a few plugins:

 ```
 # If you use npm